edwingeng/wuid/README.md

 # Overview
 - WUID is a globally unique number generator.
-It is tens of times faster than UUID.
+- It is much faster than UUID.
 Each instance can even generate 100M unique numbers in a single second.
-- In the nutshell, WUID generates unique 64-bit integers in sequence.
+- In the nutshell, WUID generates 64-bit integers in sequence.
 The high 28 bits are loaded from a data store.
-By now, Redis, MySQL, MongoDB and Callback are supported.
+By now, Redis, MySQL and MongoDB are supported.
+- The uniqueness is guaranteed as long as all WUID instances share a same data store or each of them has a different section ID.
-- WUID renews the high 28 bits automatically when the low 36 bits are about to run out.
+- WUID automatically renews the high 28 bits when the low 36 bits are about to run out.
-- WUID guarantees the uniqueness as long as all its instances share a same data store.
-- Number obfuscation is supported.
-- WUID is lock free.
+- WUID is thread-safe, and lock free.
+- Obfuscation is supported.

 # Benchmarks
 ```